General Information

 • Abutment Cap Failure

-Figure 5 shows the abutment and abutment cap on shore 1.
+Figure 5 shows the abutment on shore 1.

 Abutment and abutment cap

-The abutment and cap are made of reinforced concrete; the cap detached from the abutment without causing a bridge collapse.
-Figure 7 shows the abutment cap region viewed from above.
+The abutment and cap are made of reinforced concrete, and the cap cantilevers.
+The cap detached from the abutment without causing a bridge collapse.
+Figure 6 shows the detached cap viewed from above, while figure 7 shows an enlarged view of it.

 Detached abutment cap.